skorokithakis/stavros-notes/content/drone-stuff/inav-tuning-tips.md

 +++
 Here are some general INAV tuning tips and things I've learned throughout my builds.
 Keep in mind that *these only apply to wings* (and maybe planes), not quads:

-* There's a known problem with horizon drift.
-To ameliorate it, use `set imu_acc_ignore_rate = 10`.
-Setting this low is a good idea, but if it's set too low then the accelerometer will effectively be ignored and the horizon will eventually drift.
-To reduce the accelerometer's influence, you can also reduce `imu_dcm_ki`/`imu_dcm_kp`.
 * To make turns in automatic modes smoother, use `set nav_fw_control_smoothness = 8`.
 * Pawel says that the idea of the software LPF is to replace the hardware LPF.
 Leave the hardware LPF set to 256 Hz and set the software LPF to 20-30 Hz, with a looptime of 1k.